Skip to content

 Designed against modern Australian privacy law.

 FaceGate is built against the Australian Privacy Principles and the WA Privacy and Responsible Information Sharing Act 2024.
-All biometric data stays on-device.
-No stratified demographic cohort evaluation has been published yet — that’s a Q4 2026 deliverable, and we publish the first model card before any commercial sale.
+All biometric data stays on-device - no cloud upload, no cross-border transfer, no central store to breach.
+Every action is timestamped in the on-device audit log.

 Read the full privacy posture